SproutNan/AI-Safety_Benchmark/README.md

 # GuidedBench

-This is the repository for the GuidedBench.
+This is the homepage repository for the GuidedBench.